 Bright, indirect light is best, but it’ll handle medium light just fine too.
 Definitely keep out of direct sunlight to protect the delicate leaves.

 As a plant species native to wetlands and riparian areas, Biophytum sensitivum loves to be consistently wet.
-Probably more so than most other terrarium plants, so try to pair it with the more moisture loving plants so you can provide a wet enough environment for it.
+Probably more so than most other closed terrarium plants, so try to pair it with the more moisture loving plants so you can provide a wet enough environment for it.

 Biophytum sensitivum needs a substrate with excellent water retention in order to mimic its natural wetland environment.
 Substrate mixes containing lots of sphagnum moss or coco coir can help to retain maximum moisture around their roots.